chollinger93/ink-free/README.md

 ## Ink-Free vs Hugo-Ink
-This repository is a purely local (i.e., no CDNs), simplified version of `hugo-ink` with several **simplifications** for the sake of privacy:
+This repository is a purely local (i.e., no CDNs[^1]), simplified version of `hugo-ink` with several **simplifications** for the sake of privacy:
 - Removed all references to Google's font-CDN
 - Removed Analytics code, even if it was controlled by a variable

 As well as some additional **features**:
 - Added a Back button to all posts
-- Added a TOC, controlled by a variable, to all posts
+- Added a Table of Contents (TOC), controlled by a variable, to all posts
+  - The TOC can either be static at the top
+  - Or floating on the side

 - Added a word count, tags, and an approximate read time to the overview
 - Added random footer messages
 - Added "Edit this on GitHub" button